 While they all sound the same, interactive, digital, and internet marketing are each unique.
 But what makes them different?
 We often use them interchangeably, and this can cause confusion.
-Each area of marketing requires a knowledge base of different products and different strategies.
+Each area of marketing requires a knowledge base for different products and different strategies.

 Interactive marketing refers to a marketing strategy that encourages active participation between the consumer and the marketing campaign.
 This term often refers to a fast-growing shift from one-sided customer interaction to a two-sided conversation.
 Interactive marketing is becoming a trend because of customers’ demand for a better online experience and improved internet technology.

 Customers want a company to know who they are as individuals, not as a demographic or just a number.
 For instance, every time a customer logs into a company’s website, the person may want to see his or her name displayed along with product interests and communication preferences.

-Interactive marketing gives customers the power to receive and give up-to-date, minute-to-minute feedback on the particular business or product.
+Interactive marketing gives customers the power to receive and give up-to-date, minute-to-minute feedback on a particular business or product.
 When you think about interactive marketing, a great example is Amazon.
 Amazon is known as the biggest trailblazer in this marketing area.

 The company collects and saves information about customers' searching and buying behavior.
 It also remembers customers’ names, provides suggested reading sections for book searches, suggested products based on past shopping behavior, and consistently asks for the customers feedback on items they have purchased.

 Digital marketing is a marketing campaign that takes place using a digital platform.
 Digital defines the medium used to deliver the campaign.
 Digital marketing could easily be considered and explained as a “push/pull” marketing technique.
 If you’re not familiar with marketing campaigns, it’s your advertising blitz to sell your service or product.